mabdn/fprime-spaceposts/README.md

 ### Purpose and Environment

-**Purpose**: The BBSMessage system enables users to publish their own BBSMessage to a satellite and receive all other users' published BBSMessages from that satellite.
+**Purpose**: The SpacePost system enables users to publish their own SpacePost to a satellite and receive all other users' published SpacePosts from that satellite.

-**Product Environment**: The BBSMessage system will be deployed on the Raspberry Pi CM4 of the [MEMESat-1](https://ieeexplore.ieee.org/document/10116009) CubeSat satellite.
+**Product Environment**: The SpacePost system will be deployed on the Raspberry Pi CM4 of the [MEMESat-1](https://ieeexplore.ieee.org/document/10116009) CubeSat satellite.

 ### High-level Functionality (Functional Requirements)